 IV Light bulb: 3 x 4.9 x 3 inches (USA), 6.5 × 6.5 × 14 cm (EU).

-A PIN has at least one PIN Device that manages the PIN.
-This PIN Device contains a list of PIN Devices that are in the PIN, what each PIN Device is allowed to do (act as a relay in the PIN, end device), if the PIN device can be communicated with and what credentials they use to access the PIN.
-A PIN Device may be used to provision each PIN Device in the PIN Device that manages the PIN.
+A PIN has at least one PIN Element with Management capabilities.
+This PIN Element contains a list of PIN Elements that are in the PIN, what each PIN Element is allowed to do (act as a relay in the PIN, end device), if the PIN Element can be communicated with and what credentials they use to access the PIN.
+A PIN Element may be used to provision each PIN Element in the PIN Elementthat manages the PIN (PIN Element with Management Capability).

-PIN device use direct device connections to communicate with each other.
+PIN Element use direct device connections to communicate with each other.

 5.1.3 Service Flows